httpout/httpout.github.io/reference/builtins/index.md

 ---

 # Built-ins
 There is no need to `import` to use the built-in objects.
-But you can optionally use [virtual import](/imports.html) on objects other than `print` to avoid linter errors.
+But you can optionally use [virtual import](/imports.html) on objects other than `print` and `exit` to avoid linter errors.